lcmd-epfl/NaviCat/README.md

 ## About [↑](#about)

 NaviCat is a platform that collects tools for digital catalyst optimization and discovery developed at the [LCMD](https://www.epfl.ch/labs/lcmd/) in EPFL.
+This hub is currently under construction, hence some of the tools listed may be in development or not currently public yet.

 The NaviCat project is funded within the [NCCR Catalysis](https://www.nccr-catalysis.ch/)  of the [Swiss National Science Foundation](https://www.snf.ch/en).